 General market research or statistics should not be included in the Business Concept.
 Candidates' registration will be disqualified if they propose an ineligible business.

-A candidate must score at least 32 points overall in this section, but there is no minimum requirement in each category.
-The Business Concept will be scored on the following factors.
+A candidate must score at least 32 points overall for their Business Concept.
+The Business Concept will be evaluated based on the following factors.

 |Transferability of skills||20|